RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

     ISimpleShellTransition transition)
 ```

-Setting `Transitions.CustomPlatformTransition` to `AppShell` in its constructor:
+Setting `Transitions.CustomPlatformTransition` on `AppShell` in its constructor:

 ```csharp
 public AppShell()